Volunteer in South Africa

 See our South Africa Travel and Tours page for more volunteer travel options in South Africa!

 |Capital||Pretoria (Executive), Bloemfontein (Judicial), Cape Town (Legislative)|

 Weather and climate: The subtropical location, moderated by the Atlantic and Indian Oceans on three sides of the country and the altitude of the central plateau, are responsible for the warm temperatures typical of South Africa.
 Across much of the country, summer (December to February) is characterised by hot, sunny weather with temperatures averaging around 25°C (77°F).
 Winter (May to September) is cooler and drier with evening temperatures averaging around 10 °C (50°F).
 In Cape Town, sporadic showers and chilly winds are common during the winter months, but with daytime temperatures can average around 15°C (59°F).

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in South Africa.
-Additional requirements apply for Surf Outreach and Computer Teaching volunteers, please read the project descriptions below.
+Additional requirements apply for Surf Outreach and Computer Teaching volunteers.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.